-Youth justice priorities for the year ahead are to strengthen participation, respond to recent learning about disproportionality in the youth justice system, embed trauma informed and systemic practice in the work of all staff, address exploitation and support staff to undertake this work including by continuing the journey of recovery from the Covid-19 pandemic.
+Priorities for the year ahead are to strengthen participation, respond to recent learning about disproportionality in the youth justice system, embed trauma informed and systemic practice in the work of all staff and continue the journey of recovery from the Covid-19 pandemic.
 These will all support the statutory responsibility to prevent children's offending and contribute towards building safer communities for all.